Standards in Europe

-In Finland the standard SFS 5907 looks a bit different and classify buildings into A, B and C with different target values for reverberation time: 0.6 s for class A and B buildings and 0.8 s for class C buildings.
+In Finland, the standard SFS 5907 looks a bit different and classifies buildings into A, B and C with different target values for reverberation time: 0.6 s for class A and B buildings and 0.8 s for class C buildings.
 These numbers are also related to corridors.

 But what is a corridor after all?
-What is the function of it?
+What is its function of it?

-The DIN-standard in Germany states recommendations for hospital corridors with a “quality of stay”, such as waiting areas highlighting the minimum ratio between surface area of absorption/room volume and divided into height <2.5m or >2.5m.
+The DIN standard in Germany states recommendations for hospital corridors with a “quality of stay”, such as waiting areas highlighting the minimum ratio between the surface area of absorption/room volume and divided into height <2.5m or >2.5m.

 The traffic corridor